robins/pgversion/README.md

 ## Python functions for Postgres version strings

 ### Did you know?
-> Postgres v12.14 was released **after** v15.1!
+> Postgres v15.1 was released **before** v12.14!

-> Postgres v9.6.1 is valid, but v10.6.1 is invalid.
+> Postgres v9.6.1 is valid, but v10.6.1 is an invalid version.

-> Postgres v9.6.24 was released, but v10.25 though valid never was.
+> Postgres v9.6.24 was released, but v10.24 never was (although it is a valid version number).

 This project was created to help Python developers better work around the nuances of the Postgres Engine versioning system.
+Admittedly it may interest very few, but for those, it should be pretty helpful to not bake it all themselves.

 ## Python library allows